nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 GET [base]/Patient?identifier=http://fhir.nhs.net/Id/nhs-number|9900002831
 ```

-If a Patient resource for NHS number 9900002831 exists then the server SHALL return a Bundle containing all Patient resources with the specified NHS number identifier.
+If a Patient resource for NHS number 9900002831 exists then the server **MUST** return a Bundle containing all Patient resources with the specified NHS number identifier.

 #### Response ####